 IKEA Sinnerlig Pendant

-The Roost brand is known for the organic nature of their products.
+Artisan Living brand is known for sustainability in the design of its products.
 All items are impeccably made, offering a unique global appeal.
-We fell for this San Francisco-based company's Chedi Bamboo Pendants.
+We fell for the company's Lumina Bamboo Pendants.
 Using split bamboo, these pendants have been woven to be light and airy.
-Pink, paper thread has been used to add a soft touch of color to these woven beauties.
-The final touch of craftsmanship, porcelain sockets.
-These pendants are perfect for the most modern of spaces, adding a warm tone to a... space.Continue to 3 of 7 below.
+These pendants are perfect for the most modern of spaces, adding a warm tone to a space.Continue to 3 of 6 below.

 Bonbon Lamps by Ana Kraš

 With roots in Serbia, New York-based artist Ana Kraš brings a global perspective to her work.
 Her vision extends from Brooklyn to Haiti, where she worked to create a woven lighting collection.
 Her Bonbon Lamps are one-a-kind pieces of colorful lighting.
 Each piece is handmade and woven with thread in a variety of hues to create the oversized lamps.
 We love Ana's use of color.
 When the lamps are turned on, the rich shades of pink, blue and yellow found in her weaving truly shine.Continue to 4 of 6 below.

 Hailing from Wales, designer Louise Tucker is fascinated by woven design and three-dimensional structures.
 Tucker looks at hand weaving as a way of experimentation, and through her experiments, creates large-scale lighting that is multi-dimensional and beautifully sculpted.
 Beyond the craftsmanship, the most impressive part of Louise's work is the light that shines through her pendants.
 Subtle and unique forms appear on the walls - yet another part of the artistry of these woven light pieces.Continue to 5 of 6 below.